aelanazi/labnms-2500/task4.md

 Flow of reconcile L2Vpn services

   ```
   1. Start write transaction of cdb
   2. From cdb device model, get all Bundle-Ether-subinterfaces of the pe-device (passed in as input parameter of the action)
   3. For each Bundle-Ether-subinterface:
       a.
 Get the Bundle-Ether-subinterface id (formate as x.y, where x is Bundle-Ether port y represents the sub-interface id)
       b.
 Parse the Bundle-Ether-subinterface id to get Bundle-Ether port number (x) and Bundle-Ether sub-interface id (y)
       c.
 Get description, this will be used for L2Vpn service instance name.
       d.
 Parse description to get customer name and order number
       e.
 Get encapsulation dot1q vlan id
       f.
 Create a L2Vpn service instance with:

-          i.  sr-name: description
+          i.  sr-name: description-pedevice
           ii. pe-devices: the pe-device
           iii. pe-device port number: x
           iv. pe-device port stag: y
           v.  customer: customer name
           vi. order-number: order number
   4. Commit dry-run (expect empty output)
   5. Commit the transaction with no-network (not touching devices)
   6. Reset reference count of the service instances (service re-deploy reconcile)

   ```